 Vaccine Information Statements (VIS) are produced by the CDC and are required by law to be given to patients receiving vaccines.
 The sheets are written in easy-to-understand language and explain the basics of the disease the vaccine is meant to prevent.
 These VISs also include information on the risks of the vaccine and how likely a person is to have a side effect or bad reaction.
 VISs also explain what people can do if they have a bad reaction.

 VISs are important because they help people know exactly what they are agreeing to when they consent to get a vaccine.
-VISs are available in multiple languages here.
+VISs are available in multiple languages at immunize.org.